sotous/blockchain-watchman-uprtcl/README.md

+# Uprtcl-Blockchain Watchman Microservice

-# Microservice to index blockchain data off chain throught [js-uprtcl-server](https://github.com/uprtcl/js-uprtcl-server)
+It intends to index data off chain throught [js-uprtcl-server](https://github.com/uprtcl/js-uprtcl-server)

 **Local Development**

-Microservice aimed at monitoring blockchain data changes to create indexing between the ETH network and the Uprctl main web service.
+To hack, test or try this microservice it is recommended to have a Web3 environment setup in your machine.

 - Create a `.env` file in the root folder with the content: